Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 Other plant-based sweeteners include sugars from dates, stevia, coconut sap and maple sap.

 Date sugar or date paste is an excellent whole food sweetener option.
 It is made by combining whole, ripe dates with water to make a date paste.
 Date paste is a good substitute for agave or honey but you’ll have to use about 50% more because it’s not quite as sweet.
-Dates contain minerals like Ash, Calcium, Iron, Phosphorus, Potassium, Vitamin A, Thiamine, Riboflavin, Niacin, Tryptophan and Vitamin C. There is a great video from the Raw Chef for making homemade date paste in your Vita-Mix or food processor:
+Dates contain minerals like Ash, Calcium, Iron, Phosphorus, Potassium, Vitamin A, Thiamine, Riboflavin, Niacin, Tryptophan and Vitamin C.

 You can also dehydrate dates and grind in your Vita-Mix or food processor to make date sugar which can be substituted 1:1 for any baked goods recipe that calls for brown sugar.
 If you don’t have the equipment to make it yourself, you can buy it online as well.